Girls basketball notes: Barnes leads Lighthouse to fourth sectional title

 Budka has spent hours watching tape on the Braves in anticipation of Saturday's contest.
 The Cherokees won their first sectional since 2014 and are aiming for their second regional title in school history and first since 1998.

-"It's 70 percent the players and 30 percent coaching," Budka said when asked about playing an unfamiliar opponent. "(Blackhawk) is a team that runs the same style we've seen in four or five conference opponents.
+"It's 70% the players and 30% coaching," Budka said when asked about playing an unfamiliar opponent. "(Blackhawk) is a team that runs the same style we've seen in four or five conference opponents.
 We're very familiar with what their concepts will be."

 SC having twice the fun